-My main research interests are in Food Studies and in contemporary postcolonial writing and cultures, especially Caribbean, Black British and women’s writing.
+My main research interests are in Caribbean Food Studies and in contemporary postcolonial writing and cultures, especially Caribbean, Black British and women’s writing.
 I also have interests in postcolonial pedagogies.
 My latest research centres on the interplay between food and culture in Caribbean and diasporic contexts, with particular interests in cookery writing and questions of ‘authenticity’, culinary versions of ‘nation’, oral history and culinary transmission and food hierarchies and social order in early accounts of and in the Caribbean.

 I teach on all levels of the BA (Hons) English and Combined Honours undergraduate programmes and on the MA in Contemporary Literature at York St John University.
 My specialist courses include Writing the Caribbean, Canonicity: Making and Breaking the Canon and Postcolonial Literature (M level).

-I am also an experienced sole supervisor for PhD students at York St John University.
+I am also an experienced senior supervisor for PhD students at York St John University.
 I have supervised doctoral theses on Caribbean, Canadian, Indian and Sri Lankan writers, on Victorian writing, the poetry of Ted Hughes and on Foucaultian readings of business leadership literature.
 I currently supervise theses on Victorian Women’s Writing, Friendship and the History of Emotions, genre and the writings of China Mieville and ‘Corporeal Histories’ in the work of recent African-American male writers.

 I would particularly welcome postgraduate research student applications in the fields of Caribbean literature, Postcolonial writing and/or Food Studies.